zdharma-continuum/zinit-annex-bin-gem-node/README.md

 - trailing component of the `id_as` ice, e.g., `id_as'exts/git-my'` → it'll check if a file `git-my` exists, and if yes, create the shim `git-my`,
-- the plugin name, e.g., for `paulirish/git-open`, it'll check if a file `git-open` exists and if yes, create the shim `git-open`,
+- the plugin name, e.g., for `paulirish/git-open`, it'll check if a file `git-open` exists, and if yes, create the shim `git-open`,
 - trailing component of the snippet URL,
 - for any alphabetically first executable file.